 How Indepen-dance has benefitted from the funding

-50 carers from Glasgow and other areas in the central belt will have more opportunities to enjoy a life outside of their caring role.
+50 carers from Glasgow and other areas in the central belt will have more opportunity to enjoy a life outside their caring role.

 Additional project outcome